paulfilkin/Python-scripts/AI_QE/readme.md

 # XLIFF Quality Report Generator

-A Python tool for analyzing translation quality evaluation data from SDLXLIFF files that have been from a Smart Review (requires an AI Essentials subscription) and generating comprehensive PDF reports with statistics, visualizations, and detailed segment breakdowns.
+A Python tool for analyzing translation quality evaluation data from SDLXLIFF files that have been through a "Smart Review" (requires an AI Essentials subscription) and generating comprehensive PDF reports with statistics, visualizations, and detailed segment breakdowns.

 ## Features